When Eggs Grow Stale

 The short-term effects of testosterone to a single session of exercise are inconsequential to long-term performance.
 Long-term changes, or having testosterone elevated over a period of months and years, have been shown to lead to increased strength, power, hypertrophy, and performance.
 Short-term; those relationships do not exist.

 And this is my point entirely, whether we’re talking PWO nutrition, or nutritional and training philosophy, it’s not the precise decisions you make throughout the day, it’s the fact that you hit the minimum requirements on a regular basis.
 Timing your daily protein or meal intake pales in comparison to getting the appropriate calories in an optimal macronutrient (proteins, carbs, and fats) distribution on a regular basis.
+If you’re struggling with low testosterone, you might want to look into trt.

 The chronic effect of doing the simple things right is more important than doing the fancy things occasionally or randomly.